Customers with special needsWheelchair and mobility aid assistance

 View advance notice and check-in requirements for itineraries between Canada and the US.

 For all other itineraries, and because of the special handling requirements that apply to battery-powered mobility aids, we ask that you:

-- inform Air Canada Reservations 48 hours in advance of travel that you wish to transport such equipment (72 hours for certain destinations).
+- inform Air Canada Reservations at least 48 hours prior to departure that you wish to transport such equipment (72 hours for certain destinations).
 However, we will make every effort to accommodate requests made within that time frame.

-- check in at least 60 minutes in advance of the recommended check-in time for your flight to ensure sufficient time for special handling and packaging.
+- Be at the airport for check-in at least one extra hour ahead of the recommended check-in time for your flight to ensure sufficient time for special handling and packaging.

 Travelling with your own wheelchair or other mobility aid